PROGRAM AT A GLANCE

 This course emphasizes the importance of chemical equilibrium as it applies to gases, acids and bases, solubility and precipitation reactions, and complex ion formation.
 Also studied are kinetics (rates of reactions, differential and integrated rate laws, the Arrhenius equation), catalysts, thermodynamics (spontaneity, entropy, free energy), and electrochemistry (balancing redox reactions, and calculating standard and non-standard cell potentials), with emphasis on some practical applications related to batteries, corrosion, and industrial processes.

 |BUSD1002 (O)|| Microeconomics |

-Students examine the interaction between individuals and firms in various types of markets.
-Topics include the fundamental principles of microeconomics; supply and demand; markets and welfare; government intervention; behaviour of the firm; market organization; and income distribution.
+Students examine the interaction between individuals and firms in various types of markets within the entire economy.
+Topics include the fundamental principles of microeconomics; the concepts of demand and supply of product markets and resource markets; the concept of elasticity; consumer behaviour; production decisions and costs in the short-run and long-run; market organization; behaviour of individual firms and industries within the various market structures; markets and welfare; market failures and government intervention; and income distribution.

 |ENGL1039 (O)|| Introduction to Indigenous Literature and Storytelling |